Shane-Haz/OSProject2/README.md

 3. Build and run the solution.

-4. In the application, select the scheduling algorithm you want to simulate and click **Run Scheduler**.
+4. In the application, select the scheduling algorithm you want to simulate and click **Run**.

 ---